-1. Sufficient data to determine readily and reproduce on the ground the location, bearings and lengths of every right-of-way, street line, lot line, boundary line and building line, whether curved or straight;

-- 2. Tract boundary lines, land lot and district lines, city and county limit lines, right-of-way lines of streets, easements and other rights-of-way and property lines of residential lots and other sites; - 3.
+- 1. Sufficient data to determine readily and reproduce on the ground the location, bearings and lengths of every right-of-way, street line, lot line, boundary line and building line, whether curved or straight; - Tract boundary lines, land lot and district lines, city and county limit lines, rightof-way lines of streets, easements and other rights-of-way and property lines of residential lots and other sites; - 3.
 All dimensions must be accurate to the nearest one hundredth of a foot and all angles accurate to the nearest second; - 4.
-Name and right-of-way width of each street including necessary right-of-way required by the city's plans, policies, codes, and requirements for present or future widening of major, minor, collector, residential or other streets as shown on the comprehensive transportation plan; - 5.
+Name and right-of-way width of each street including necessary right-of-way required by the city's plans, policies, codes, and requirements; - 5.
 Sidewalk and bike path locations and width; - 6.
 House numbers: numbers will be assigned by the city geographic information system department and placed on the final plat; - 7.
-Title, north arrow, date, scale, land lot numbers and district numbers; - Location, dimensions and purpose of easements and areas to be dedicated to public use, common areas or sites for other than residential use with notices stating their purpose and limitations; - 9.
-Intermediate regional floodplain Special flood hazard area contour line and set-back line required by this chapter, state waters/state streams, wetlands, and required stream buffers; - 10.
+Title, north arrow, date, scale, land lot numbers and district numbers;

+- 8. Location, dimensions and purpose of easements and areas to be dedicated to public use, common areas or sites for other than residential use with notices stating their purpose and limitations; - 9.
+Special flood hazard area contour line and setback line required by this chapter, state waters/state streams, wetlands, and required stream buffers; - 10.
 Water and sewer utility locations, and the location and type of permanent stormwater management facilities and water quality facilities; - 11.
 Lots numbered in numerical order and blocks lettered alphabetically; all lot and block numerals must be kept in a uniform sequence on all plats and units of the subdivision; - 12.
 Accurate location, material and description of monuments and markers; within each subdivision set one monument on 2 front corners of the property adjacent to existing rights-of-way on interior streets, or as otherwise approved by the development director; each monument must be a minimum 4-inch diameter disk by 24-inch high concrete monument with brass caps set flush with finished grade; and - 13.
 Lots that may not be built upon until detailed plans for grading and drainage have been approved by the community development director.

-16-15.20-L. Space for Comments, Certifications
+16-13.20-L. Space for Comments, Certifications